sl0/opti/docs/source/index.rst

 what's up here?
 ===============

-**iptables-optimizer** is a python script called from a shell wrapper, which sorts your iptables-chains in relation to packet counters.
-The intention is to run it by cron as often as needed.
+**iptables-optimizer** is a shell script to be called by the root user.

+It calls some shell functions and a pyhton script to sort the current kernels iptables-chains in relation to the packet counters.
+Just run it by cron as often as you need it.
 Sounds crazy?
 Continue reading, please.

 **iptables-optimizer** is licensed under GNU GPLv3 or any later version